| |

 Weight Loss Tracker Printable

 Once I realized my clothes weren’t fitting well, I mentioned it to my daughter who so wonderfully said, “are you sure your clothes just aren’t shrinking?”
-I think I LOVE her!
+I think I love her!

 Who’s The Weight Loss Tracker For?

+Okay, since you’re still reading, I’m going to assume you might want to lose a few pounds too.
+That means the Weight Loss Tracker is for you.
 More specifically, it is for anyone who wants to lose weight and needs a little motivation.

 What’s On The Weight Loss Printable?